yqritc/RecyclerView-FlexibleDivider/README.md

 - MarginProvider for vertical divider (horizontal list)
 Enables you to specify top and bottom margin of divider.

-Please refer to ComplexAdapter class in the [sample](/sample/src/main/java/com/yqritc/recyclerviewflexibledivider/sample) for usage in detail.
+Please refer to ComplexAdapter class in the [sample](/sample/src/main/java/com/yqritc/recyclerviewflexibledivider/sample) for the usage of providers in detail.

 ### Optional

 The following method can be used if you want to draw divider line at the end of last item in RecyclerView.
-If you enable this feature, the range of "position" parameter of providers listed above is 0 to itemCount-1.
+If you enable this, the range of position parameter of providers listed above is 0 to itemCount-1.
 Otherwise, the range is 0 to itemCount-2.
 ```
 FlexibleDividerDecoration.Builder.showLastDivider